adaptive array solutions

 - Demonstration of the only operationally feasible approach

-We have the only coherent transmit arraying technology that, by design, does not need to be periodically recalibrated using external objects.
-It is the only 24/7 reliable approach to widely-spaced transmit antenna arraying.
+We have the only coherent arraying technology (Self-Controlled) that, by design, does not need to be periodically recalibrated using external objects.
+It is the only 24/7 reliable approach to widely-spaced antenna arraying.
 Just point at your target and perform your mission, with confidence.
+Our proven arraying approach is a TRL-7.

-All other methods are not able to keep the antennas synchronized.
-They rely on periodic recalibration using external calibration targets such as, ground towers, passive satellites, like Spheres or the Moon, and active satellites, like LEO SATS.
-Between synchronization efforts, the state of the array is unknown.
+Externally-Controlled arraying methods are not able to keep the antennas synchronized.
+They rely on periodic recalibration using external calibration targets such as, ground towers, passive satellites, like spheres, the Moon, or active satellites, like GEO satellites.
+Between synchronization efforts, the state of the system is unknown.
 In fact, the array begins to drift out of calibration, immediately.
-This leads to undesired consequences.

 Novel tri-rectangular tetrahedral array